-Reset your network equipments’ custom settings to return it to a blank slate
+Reset your network and storage equipment’s custom settings to a blank slate

-Prevent networking devices, routers, and switches with sensitive information from falling into the wrong hands and compromising network security
+Prevent sensitive information from falling into the wrong hands and compromising network security

 Restoring these settings to factory defaults ensures that your IP addresses, configurations, passwords and setups in the BIOS and chips are completely flushed from the equipment.
 It’s a measure that ensures that network equipment that is in storage or in someone else’s possession is no longer a company liability.